openlibhums/memory-alpha/content/support/article-management/article-management-landing-placeholder.md

 ## Publication schedule
 Any articles that are currently set to publish on a future date will appear in a list on this page.
 It will list the title, section, DOI and scheduled publication date.

- you publish with a publication date in the future will appear in a list on this page.

 ![Article listed for publication in the future](/content/support/images//pub-schedule.png)

 ## Archiving articles